khalyomede/laravel-api-generator/README.md

   api:generate         Generate models, controllers and API routes from a database.
 ```

-## Limitations
-- For now, if you try to run another time the command, this will not override previous routes but instead this will add again all the necessary routes.
-This has no impact in the final usage, but this can make the file `/routes/api.php` a little bit overwhelmed if you run it several times.
-- The code of each models is not as clear as it should be.
-An effort should be made to re-order the variables.
-- Currently there is no checking if you specify table that does not exists in filters option like `--table`.
-They will be "available" but will throw a fatal exception because the related table does not exists when you will browse the related API routes.
-Futures update will check the existence of the table prior its processing.

 ## List of examples
 - [Example of usage 1 : basic usage](#example-of-usage-1--basic-usage)
 - [Example of usage 2 : white-listing your prefered tables](#example-of-usage-2--white-listing-your-prefered-tables)